kenmartin-unix/CHIP/README.md

 This repository is dedicated to the C.H.I.P. from Next Thing.

-focal and bwbasic-3.20b are binary executable files.
+focal and bwbasic are binary executable files.

 The 'tar' files should be brought down and untarred using